 Check out other posts or ask us for more information on Adventures, Accommodation, Food, Culture, etc. by using the Comment function.

-While our friends come and lay out on the beach, we prefer to view the sea from our shaded balcony, and cross the street when we want to engage in a sea activity.
+While our friends come and like to lie out on the beach, we prefer to view the sea from our shaded balcony, and cross the street when we want to engage in a sea activity.
 Our sea activities tend to be more extreme than many of our friends prefer, yet we are happy to snorkel and beach with them some of the time.

-In the northwest, where there is the majority of better dive sites, the dive operation we have used for the past 6 years is GO WEST Diving.
+In the northwest, where there is the majority of better dive sites, the dive operation we have used is GO WEST Diving.
 While they are not the cheapest nor the most expensive dive shop on the island, they are very helpful, accommodating and concerned for diver (customer) safety.
 Compared to the other operations, the prices are very fair.

 Tips – In Curaçao, never leave anything visible when you leave your car since petty theft is common.